José Godoy: Seattle Mariners

-Minneosta Twins
+Minnesota Twins

 On March 13, 2022, Godoy was claimed off waivers by the San Francisco Giants.
 Godoy was subsequently waived by the Giants and claimed by the Minnesota Twins on March 17, 2022.
 He was designated for assignment on April 6, 2022.
 On April 10, Godoy was sent outright to the Triple-A St. Paul Saints.
 On April 23, the Twins promoted Godoy to the major leagues.
 On August 1, 2022, Godoy was designated for assignment.

 Pittsburgh Pirates

 On August 5, 2022, Godoy was claimed off waivers by the Pittsburgh Pirates.
-On August 20, 2022, Godoy was designated for assignment.
-After clearing waivers, he was outrighted to Triple-A Indianapolis on August 23.
-Godoy was once again designated for assignment on October 18.
-On October 27, Godoy elected free agency.
+On August 20, Godoy was designated for assignment.
+After clearing waivers, he was outrighted to the Triple-A Indianapolis Indians on August 23.
+On September 26, Godoy was selected to the major league roster after Tyler Heineman suffered a concussion.
+He appeared in 8 games for Pittsburgh, going 1–for–17 (.059) with an RBI.
+Godoy was once again designated for assignment on October 18, following the waiver claims of Ali Sánchez and Beau Sulser.
+He cleared waivers and was sent outright to Triple–A on October 26, but elected free agency the following day.

-Los Angeles Angels
+New York Yankees

-On December 31, 2022, Godoy signed a minor league deal with the Los Angeles Angels.
+On December 16, 2022, Godoy signed a minor league deal with the Los Angeles Angels.
 He was released by the team prior to the start of the regular season on March 14, 2023.

+On March 23, 2023, Godoy signed a minor league contract with the New York Yankees organization.
+He played in 11 games for the Triple-A Scranton/Wilkes-Barre RailRiders, hitting .270/.342/.514 with 3 home runs and 7 RBI.

+Baltimore Orioles

+On June 2, 2023, Godoy was traded to the Baltimore Orioles.
+On June 17, after 7 games with the Triple–A Norfolk Tides, Godoy was selected to the major league roster following an injury to James McCann.
+Godoy did not make an appearance for Baltimore, and was outrighted off of the roster on June 26 following the promotion of Jordan Westburg.
+In 25 games for Norfolk, he hit .266/.363/.342 with one home run and 7 RBI.
+On October 13, Godoy elected free agency.

+Philadelphia Phillies

+On February 5, 2024, Godoy signed a minor league contract with the Texas Rangers.

+On March 28, 2024, Godoy signed a minor league contract with the Philadelphia Phillies.
+In 20 games for the Triple–A Lehigh Valley IronPigs, he batted .143/.226/.161 with no home runs and one RBI.
+Godoy was released by the Phillies organization on July 14.

+Algodoneros de Unión Laguna

+On January 5, 2025, Godoy signed with the Algodoneros de Unión Laguna of the Mexican League.
+In 14 appearances for Unión Laguna, he batted .209/.292/.279 with eight RBI.
+Godoy was released by the Algodoneros on June 5.

+Dorados de Chihuahua

+On July 10, 2025, Godoy signed with the Dorados de Chihuahua of the Mexican League.